Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Adventures in Wildemount/Frozen Sick.md

 Orvo is grief-stricken to hear about the demise of his friend Urgon Wenth.
 If the characters ask Orvo about the blue vials that brought disease to [[Palebank Village]], Orvo shares the following information:

--   Orvo and Urgon found the blue vials in Salsvault, an Aeorian ruin partially submerged in water in a region of Foren where the glacial ice is thin.
+-   Orvo and Urgon found the blue vials in Salsvault, an [[Aeor|Aeorian]] ruin partially submerged in water in a region of Foren where the glacial ice is thin.
 Explorers call this region Thin Sheets.
 Orvo believes the ruin is as well preserved as it is because the structure was reinforced with magic, as were many of [[Aeor]]’s buildings that housed hazardous materials or secret projects.
 -   Salsvault is two hundred miles northwest of [[Syrinlya]].
 Ice mephits are drawn to the magic of something at that location.
 Orvo and Urgon found the ruin after following one of the creatures.
--   Salsvault appears to have been an Aeorian lab.
+-   Salsvault appears to have been an [[Aeor|Aeorian]] lab.
 Orvo and Urgon explored only three of its chambers before being chased away by animated suits of armor.
 -   The [[dwarves]] didn’t know what the vials contained.
 -   Orvo sold his share of the treasure from Salsvault to the Buyer.
 Urgon decided to hang onto his share until he returned home to [[Palebank Village]].